deckey/headlines/README.md

 Project was created as part of learning process of the Flask framework

 #### Installation / Config
-Create a 'config.py' file in the route directory and 2 variables inside it
+Create a 'config.py' file in the /headlines directory and 2 variables inside it
 * WEATHER_APPID = "id-that-you-get-from-open-weather"
 * CURRENCY_APPID = "app-id-from-exchange-rates"